Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Numerical experiments

-For the regularization parameter $\lambda$, we use 50 logarithmically spaced values ranging from $10^0$ to $10^2$.
-For each combination of $n$ and $\tau$, all solvers are applied to solve KQR problems for each of these 50 $\lambda$ values.
-The tolerance $\epsilon$ is set as $10^{-8}$.
+For the regularization parameter $\lambda$, we consider a sequence of 50 values logarithmically spaced in the interval $[10^{-2}, 10^0]$.
+We apply all solvers to the KQR problems corresponding to this full sequence of $\lambda$ values and record the total computation time.
+The convergence tolerance is set to $\epsilon = 10^{-8}$.